kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/02_Setting_up.md

 ### Running the development server

-The `kotlin.js` Gradle plugin comes by default with support for an embedded `webpack-dev-server`, which allows us to run the application from our IDE without having to manually set up any kind of server.
+The Kotlin/JS Gradle plugin comes by default with support for an embedded `webpack-dev-server`.
+This allows us to run the application from our IDE without having to manually set up any kind of server.

-We can start the development server by invoking the `run` or `browserDevelopmentRun`(available in `other` directory or `kotlin browser` directory) task from the Gradle tool window inside IntelliJ IDEA:
+We can start the development server by invoking the `run` or `browserDevelopmentRun` task from the Gradle tool window inside IntelliJ IDEA.
+They are inside the `other` and `kotlin browser` task group, respectively:

 ![](./assets/browserDevelopmentRun.png)

-If you would like to run the program from the Terminal instead, you can do so via `./gradlew run`.
+Alternatively, you can run the application in the terminal using `./gradlew run` in the root of the project.

-Our project is compiled and bundled, and after a few seconds, a browser window should open up that shows a red, blank page – the indication that our code is running fine:
+After our project is compiled and bundled, a browser window pops open and shows us the red, blank page mentioned before, showing that everything's working properly:

 ![](./assets/redPage.png)

 #### Enabling hot reload / continous mode

-Instead of manually compiling and executing our project every time we want to see the changes we made, we can make use of the _continuous compilation_ mode that is supported by Kotlin/JS.
-Instead of using the regular `run` command, we instead invoke Gradle in _continuous_ mode.
+Manually compiling and executing our project every time we want to see the changes we made is tedious.
+Instead, we can use the _continuous compilation_ mode supported by Kotlin/JS and Gradle.
+While running in this mode, the compiler will watch for changes we make in our code, automatically recompile, and reload the page while.
+Let's set it up.

-Make sure to stop all running development server instances before proceeding.
+(Make sure to stop all running development server instances before proceeding.)

-From inside IntelliJ IDEA, we can pass the same flag via the _run configuration_.
-After running the Gradle `run` task for the first time from the IDE, IntelliJ IDEA automatically generates a run configuration for it, which we can edit:
+After running the Gradle `run` task for the first time from the IDE, IntelliJ IDEA automatically generates a run configuration for it, which we can use to turn on continuous compilation:

 ![](./assets/editConfigurations.png)

-In the "Run/Debug Configurations" dialog, we can add the `--continuous` flag to the arguments for the run configuration:
+In the "Run/Debug Configurations" dialog, we add the `--continuous` flag to the arguments for the run configuration:

 ![](./assets/continuous.png)

+We then apply the changes to our run configuration.
-After applying the changes to our run configuration, we can use the play button inside IntelliJ IDEA to start our development server back up.
+After applying the changes to our run configuration, we can use the "Run" button inside IntelliJ IDEA to start our development server back up.

-If you would like to run the Gradle continous builds from the Terminal instead, you can do so via `./gradlew run --continuous`.
+If you're using the terminal, you can invoke continous mode by running `./gradlew run --continuous`.

-To test the feature we have just enabled, let's change the color of the page while the Gradle task is running.
-We could, for example, change it to blue:
+Let's make a change while that task is running!
+Let's switch `red` to `blue` in our `main` function, and save the change:

 ```kotlin
 document.bgColor = "blue"
 ```

-If everything goes well, a couple seconds after saving our change, the project should be recompiled, and our browser page reloads, reflecting the new hue.
+ After a few seconds, the project should be recompiled, and the page automatically reloads, having changed color.

-During development, feel free to leave the development server running.
-It will watch for the changes we make in our code, automatically recompile, and reload the page while it is running.
-If you'd like, you can play around for a bit in this beginning stage, and then continue.
+Feel free to keep the development server running in continuous mode while going through this tutorial.
+It will watch for the changes we make in our code, and automatically rebuild and reload our project for us.

 ### Ready, set...